bazelbuild/bazel/site/versions/master/docs/skylark/concepts.md

   deterministic.
 As an implementation matter, some kinds of dictionaries may continue to use sorted order while others may use insertion order.

-* Some collections currently use reference equality (sometimes inconsistently).
-  This will change to structural equality for all collections except sets.

 * The `+=` operator and similar operators are currently syntactic sugar;
   `x += y` is the same as `x = x + y`.
 This will change to follow Python semantics, so that for mutable collection datatypes, `x += y` will be a